ALucking1/drawApp/README.md

 # Drawsome

-Drawsome is a multi-player drawing app that allows friends to draw pictures and send them to one another to guess.
-It is written in Swift 3 (XCode8) using WebSockets.
+Drawsome is an iOS multi-player drawing app that allows friends to draw pictures and send them to one another to guess.
+It is written in Swift 3 using XCode8 and WebSockets.

 ## How it works
 When a user launches the app, they are presented with two tabs: a drawing page and a guessing page.